GSA-TTS/10x-website/news/fy23-impact-report.md

 ---
-title: 10x's FY23 Impact Report is now available
+title: Announcing 10x's FY23 Impact Report
 description: We are excited to share our FY23 Impact Report.
 Learn about projects, key wins, and what we learned in FY23.
 hero_banner:
     title: 10x's FY23 Impact Report is now available